daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us006/01.requirements-engineering/Readme.md

 >
 > **Answer:** By plate id.

+> **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
+For example, does the system need to check if the brand is on a predetermined list?
+Does this also apply to the model or any other characteristics?
+>
+> **Answer:** no; one can consider a list os brands and a list of models previsously inserted in the system, no need to go through validations.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency, Plate Number.